Myasthenia gravis (MG) in children

 Children with myasthenia gravis may feel fine in the morning and may be very tired by the end of the day.
 If the condition is not well controlled, they may have serious events called myasthenia crises in which they get very sick and may have trouble breathing.

-What are the different types of Pediatric Myasthenia Gravis (MG)?
+What are the different types of myasthenia gravis (MG) in children?

 Myasthenia gravis is divided into types based on the age of the patient and whether it primarily affects the eyes or other parts of the body.

-What are the signs and symptoms of Pediatric Myasthenia Gravis (MG)?
+What are the signs and symptoms of myasthenia gravis (MG) in children?

 A child with myasthenia gravis may experience the following symptoms: